jonathan-vella/CAF-Expert-Learning-Path/04-CAF Advanced - Landing Zones Accelerator/challenges/caf-advanced-challenges.md

 - Define if it's a brownfield or greenfield deployment

-- Create a high-level deployment workflow including pre-requisites
+- Create a high-level deployment workflow (diagram not a CICD pipeline!) including pre-requisites

 - Deploy either the Trey Research or AdventureWorks reference implementation